soundasleep/jevon.org/wiki/my-understanding-of-svn-and-git.md

 ===Merge===
 * In Subversion, a "merge" combines the sets of changes from two branches into a new set of changes.
-* In Git, a "merge" sets the parent commits of a new commit to the two trees of both branches.
+* In Git, a "merge" sets the parent commits of a new commit to the two trees of both branches, and this commit contains the entire merge at once.

 I think this means there's almost no difference between `git merge A` into B, and `git merge B` into A - they do the same thing - but in the first case, we have A and C as tree heads, and in the second base, B and C.